InverseTampere/qsm-blender-addons/README.md

 Material | Material name | Material applied to the leaves.
 Selecting a material is optional.
 Assign vertex colors | Checkbox | When checked a new vertex color layer is created during the import process.
 Color source | Dropdown | Source of the vertex color data.
 Currently two options: 1) Randomize, *i.e.*, sample a uniform distribution for each leaf and RGB color component; 2) From file, three additional columns from the input file are used as RGB color components.
-Generate shape keys | Checkbox | When checked a shape key layer named *ReverseGrowth* is created during the import process for animating leaf growth.
-On this shape key layer each leaf is reduced to a single point in the origin of the respective twig.
+Generate shape keys | Checkbox | When checked one or more shape key layers with a name starting with *ReverseGrowth* are created during the import process for animating leaf growth.
+On these shape key layers each leaf is reduced to a single point in the origin of the respective twig.
+See *Generating growth animations* section for details.
-Generate UV map | Checkbox | When unchecked the UV generation process is skipped.
+Generate UV map | Checkbox | When checked UV coordinates are generated for each leaf.
+The coordinates of separate leaves will overlap.
+See *Generating UV coordinates* section for details.
-UV map type | Dropdown | Only visible when *Generate UV map* is checked.
-Two presets: 1) isosceles triangle, 2) unit square.
-And a custom option, where the local (x,y)-coordinates of a selected mesh are copied for each imported leaf.
-Please note that the order of the vertices in the input mesh is key.
-Extruding starting from a single vertex is probably the easiest way to control the vertex order.
-UV mesh data | Mesh selector | Only visible when *UV map type* is set to *Custom*.
-Used to select a mesh, whose (x,y)-coordinates are copied to form the UV-map of each leaf.
-Note that there is no checking that the coordinates lie in the interval [0,1].

 ### Running the import procedure